weberc2/blog/posts/just-make-your-own-language.md

 FWIW, I'm not a Rust fanboy--I think it's an improvement over C and C++, and I like a lot about it, but it's not likely to be my main language any time soon.
-And moreover the Rust community has its own foibles that chafe me (criticizing a certain other language without ever actually analyzing *why* people are drawn to and retained by said language in the first place 🙃).
+And moreover the Rust community has its own foibles that chafe me (criticizing *my preferred language* without making a discernible effort to acknowledge *how* it manages to draw *and retain* its practitioners and enthusiasts 🙃[^2]).
 I also think "rewrite it in Rust" is pretty facile--it's often a lazy substitute for a reasoned cost/benefit analysis.
-Even still, I appreciate that the whole "rewrite it in rust" phenomenon *might* make some C and C++ loyalists a little less likely to berate their fellow language enthusiasts when concerns are raised[^2].
+Even still, I appreciate that the whole "rewrite it in rust" phenomenon *might* make some C and C++ loyalists a little less likely to berate their fellow language enthusiasts when concerns are raised[^3].

 [^0]: Not all or necessarily even a majority.
 Ideally that would be implicit in
       "many", but somehow I find myself needing to caveat these things...